-- 46. Second, rather than merely protecting federal permittees from "unwittingly acting as . . . agent[s] of a federal agency," as asserted in the statement of legislative intent, see id., the statute completely eliminated solely for federal agencies and their permittees the exception recognized in Joyce Livestock for cases in which a permittee served as an agent on behalf of the federal landowner.
-See Joyce Livestock, 156 P.3d at 519 (holding that "a landowner does not own a water right ... unless the appropriator was acting as agent of the owner" and noting that "[t]he United States [did] not contend that any of the ranchers who obtained the water rights at issue did so as an agent of the United States" (emphasis added)).
-4 The statutory prohibition applied even in cases where a permittee would choose to enter into such a relationship voluntarily and expressly. - 47.
+- 44. While S.B.
+1111 purported to "codify and enhance . . . important points of law from the Joyce case," see I.C. § 42-501, the bill in fact departed from that decision in several ways. - 45.
+First, unlike the Joyce Livestock decision, S.B.
+1111 applied only to the United States. - 46.
+Second, rather than merely protecting federal permittees from "unwittingly acting as . . . agent[s] of a federal agency," as asserted in the statement of legislative intent, see id., the statute completely eliminated solely for federal agencies and their permittees the exception recognized in Joyce Livestock for cases in which a permittee served as an agent on behalf of the federal landowner.
+See Joyce Livestock, 156 P.3d at 519 (holding that "a landowner does not own a water right ... unless the appropriator was acting as agent of the owner" and noting that "[t]he United States [did] not contend that any of the ranchers who obtained the water rights at issue did so as an agent of the United States" (emphasis added)).5 The statutory prohibition applied even in cases where a permittee would choose to enter into such a relationship voluntarily and expressly. - 47.
 Third, S.B.
 1111 extended not only to constitutional stockwater rights for instream use, but also to constitutional stockwater rights for developed sources, and to licensed statutory stockwater rights as well.
 The Idaho Supreme Court, in Joyce Livestock, expressly distinguished the constitutional, instream stockwater rights at issue in that case from other types of stockwater rights, including licensed statutory rights.
 See Joyce Livestock, 156 P.3d at 520.
 In particular, the court noted that its decision did not affect, and was not affected by, a longstanding state statute, enacted in 1939, which explicitly authorized the United States to obtain a stockwater right on grazing allotments administered by the BLM, because "[t]he constitutional method of appropriation and the [statutory] permit method were two separate means for acquiring water rights."
 See id.; see also I.C. § 42-501 (2016) ("The bureau of land management of the department of interior of the United States may appropriate for the purpose of watering livestock any water not otherwise appropriated, on the public domain.").
 S.B.
 1111, however, repealed this longstanding statute.
 See S.B.
 1111 § 1.

-4 Joyce Livestock cites First Security Bank of Blackfoot v.
-State.
-291 P. 1064, 1066 (Idaho 1930) for this exception.
+5 Joyce Livestock cites First Security Bank of Blackfoot v.
+State, 291 P. 1064, 1066 (Idaho 1930) for this exception.

 48. S.B.
 1111 therefore represented a dramatic shift in the State of Idaho's public policy towards federal stockwater rights, going far beyond what the Idaho Supreme Court had done in Joyce Livestock.
 At the same time, many of the changes made by S.B.
-1111 appeared at the time to have only a prospective effect, limiting the future acquisition of stockwater rights by the United States but not affecting existing federal stockwater rights.
+1111 appeared to have only a prospective effect, limiting the future acquisition of stockwater rights by the United States but not affecting existing federal stockwater rights.